-Prerequisite: Completion of at least 2 AUMT courses and Automotive Department approval.
-Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
-Under the supervision of the college and the employer, the student combines classroom learning with work experience.
-Includes a lecture component.
+Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+Under supervision of the college and the employer, the student combines classroom learning with work experience.
+Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+This course may be repeated if topics and learning outcomes vary.
 (1 Lec., 15 Ext.)